 As a beginner aiming to launch their first AWS EC2 instance, you can focus solely on the four key points highlighted in the image above, ignoring the rest of the other information.

-- Ensure your chosen region remains unchanged.
+- Ensure that your chosen region remains unchanged.

 - Security groups allow you to control inbound and outbound port permissions.